-The buses start running at approximately 6:30am, with a regular 20-minute services running from about an hour before park opening and continue every 10-20 minutes throughout the day until approximately 1½ hours after each park has closed, or until the last guests have been picked up, to make sure that everyone gets home safely.
+The buses start running at approximately 6:30am, with a regular 20-minute services running from about an hour before park opening until roughly 1½ hours after each park has closed, or until the last guests have been picked up, to make sure that everyone gets home safely.
 Downtown Disney buses start running at about 8:30am and continue until 2am.
-Special buses for guests attending Character Breakfasts start at around 7am (or half an hour before the earliest reservation times) but please advise the bus driver of when and where you are eating, and allow at least 45 minutes before your check-in time.
+Special buses for guests attending Character Breakfasts start at around 7am (or half an hour before the earliest reservation times) but please advise the bus driver of when and where you are eating, and allow at least 45 minutes before your check-in time, ideally more.

-The two Port Orleans resorts normally share a common bus service, although at very busy times — such as first thing in the morning or just after a fireworks display at park closing time — each resort may have separate direct buses (Animal Kingdom and Downtown Disney rarely have separate bus services).
+The two Port Orleans resorts often share a common bus service, although at very busy times — such as first thing in the morning or just after a fireworks display at park closing time — each resort may have separate direct buses (Animal Kingdom and Downtown Disney rarely have separate bus services).
 Disney uses a GPS tracking system to monitor its fleet and they also check the current queue lines to determine when and where extra services are needed, so you should never be left waiting for too long – although after a long day walking around Epcot, “too long” can become a somewhat subjective term!

 The first station (A) is the stopping point for buses to Animal Kingdom, Epcot and Downtown Disney while the second station (B) handles the buses destined for the Magic Kingdom and Disney Hollywood Studios.
 Note: the daytime Downtown Disney buses stop at Typhoon Lagoon en route, while the Animal Kingdom buses also serve Blizzard Beach.

 Except for the Magic Kingdom route, after the buses leave French Quarter they normally go on to pick up at the Riverside resort before continuing on to their final destination, especially during off-peak daytime hours.
-Please be aware that collecting from all four Riverside Depots can take upwards of fifteen before the bus finally heads off to its destination.
+Please be aware that collecting from all four Riverside Depots can add 10-15 minutes to your journey before the bus finally heads off to its destination.

 The first station (Blue Bayou Platform) is the stopping point for buses to Animal Kingdom, Epcot and Downtown Disney while the second station (River Delta Platform) handles the buses destined for the Magic Kingdom and Disney Hollywood Studios.
 Note: the daytime Downtown Disney buses stop at Typhoon Lagoon en route, while the Animal Kingdom buses also serve Blizzard Beach.

 There are three further bus stops located around the Sassagoula Circle perimeter road, with about a two-minute drive between each stop: